ni/measurement-plugin-python/README.md

     pip install ni-measurementlink-service
     ```

-2. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
+2. Create measurement modules as described in ["Developing a minimal Python measurement"](#developing-a-minimal-python-measurement)

 ---